Maeve Millay: Season 3

+Season 4

+In season 4, Maeve is seen living off the grid for seven years after the Rehoboam rebellion.
+When she is tracked down by host reinforcements sent by Charlotte Hale-Dolores (Halores) to kill her, she reconnects with Caleb, saving his life when an enemy host is sent to assassinate him.

+Caleb insists on accompanying Maeve in her bid to find William, whom she believes is behind the attacks, and together they follow a trail of breadcrumbs to the fruits of Halores and Host William's labor in the form of a 1920s version of Westworld.
+The two are funneled into a trap where Caleb is infected with a mind control parasite and Maeve is attacked by a host copy of William.

+Maeve orchestrates an escape and with Caleb's help, they manage to take Halores prisoner.
+Maeve brings them to a control shed to call for an extraction from Caleb's team, but they are again attacked by Host William.
+Maeve sacrifices herself in order to protect Caleb, detonating the construction site after William fatally shoots and stabs her and taking him – and Caleb – down along with her.

+Twenty-three years later, Maeve is dug up and revived by Bernard, who requests her help in a final battle against Halores.

 Reception

 Maeve is one of the most popular characters in the series, with critics and audiences praising her characterization, dialogue and Newton's portrayal.
 The Wrap ranked Maeve No. 1 in their character ranking list, calling her "the real star of 'Westworld'", writing that she has lines that would make Peter Dinklage jealous (referring to his character in Game of Thrones).
 In their review for season 2, Collider called Maeve "a tour de force", and favorably compared her storyline to that of Dolores, saying that it was "more satisfying".
 Observer ranked her No. 1 in their list for their most anticipated character returns for season two, calling her arc in season one "a sight to behold".
 Some critics have criticized Maeve's story arc in Seasons two and three with criticism aimed at her lack of character development from season one.
 Ben Travers of IndieWire wrote "her powers are developing, but she's not developing".
 He went on to criticize her dialogue, which he found to be repetitive.

 Thandiwe Newton's performance in the series has received widespread acclaim.
-In his review of The Adversary, Eric Goldman of IGN wrote, "Thandie Newton has done fantastic work all season, but this episode was a true standout for her" For her performance in the series, Newton has received two Critics' Choice Award and one Primetime Emmy Award (for her work in "Akane no Mai") as well as two other Primetime Emmy Award nominations, two Golden Globe Award nominations, and a Screen Actors Guild Award nomination in 2016.
+In his review of "The Adversary", Eric Goldman of IGN wrote, "Thandie Newton has done fantastic work all season, but this episode was a true standout for her" For her performance in the series, Newton has received two Critics' Choice Award and one Primetime Emmy Award (for her work in "Akane no Mai") as well as two other Primetime Emmy Award nominations, two Golden Globe Award nominations, and a Screen Actors Guild Award nomination in 2016.